 It’s always difficult when a loved one dies.
 Even if the deceased had been sick for a time before their passing, the reality of their being gone will be hard to process for you and yours.
 If the deceased did not make body disposition plans before their death, then that responsibility will be passed onto you and your family.
-You can go chooser a cremation or a funeral, but there are times when you might be best served by planning cremation services in Saskatoon, SK.
+You can go chooser a cremation or a funeral, but there are times when you might be best served by planning cremation services near Saskatoon, SK.

 Here’s a look at 3 reasons why you should consider planning a cremation for a loved one who has died.